 What is lipedema?

-How common is it — and why might awareness help?
+How common is it — and why awareness matters

 Why lipedema is often missed